 Judy is a seasoned education reformer who has operated at all levels of the education system; she has been a teacher, principal, program coordinator, curriculum and assessment director, associate superintendent, superintendent, chief technology officer, and lead two educational non-profits.
 She is passionate about ensuring that everything be aligned with the intended impact on students, and about encouraging innovation to support students success.

 Kristin joined Team Read in 2016.
-She has a background in communications and arts management, with a strong passion for nonprofit work.
+She has a background in communications and arts management, with a devotion to nonprofit work.
 Kristin is thrilled to be part of an organization that provides such a great resource for local students.
-Being a first-time mom, she recognizes the importance of early childhood education and believes every child should have the same opportunities to learn and grow.
+Being a mom of two young kids, she recognizes the importance of early childhood education and believes every child should have the same opportunities to learn and grow.

 Summer Program Coordinator